-Students enhance their writing, reading, and speaking ability through conversational skills and extensive writing in order to reinforce intermediate proficiency.
-Cultural awareness is achieved through reading material, class discussions and audio-visual material.
-This is a continuation of SPAN 201.
-Prerequisite: SPAN 201 or instructor approval.
+Students continue to develop oral communication skills.
+Listening and reading comprehension, with writing exercises, are integrated to develop and reinforce intermediate speaking skills.
+Cultural awareness is achieved through reading material, class discussions and audiovisual material.
+This is a continuation of SPAN 103.